Hafting/gfx-utf8/README.md

 utf8_GFX::write(char *s) decodes utf8 sequences to find the 16-bit glyph number for each symbol in the utf8-encoded string.
 Glyph numbers are passed to utf8_GFX::write(uint16_t) which handle cursor movement, and subsequently uses utf8_GFX::drawChar() to draw on the display. drawChar selects the correct sub-font from the current font set, and draws the glyph.
 A single string may contain symbols from several subfonts.

+For an example of use, see https://github.com/Hafting/moonwatchy The library is used for printing Norwegian text, moon phase symbols and zodiac symbols.
+Unicode has many interesting symbols.

 Non-solution:
 Extending Adafruit_GFX print() to handle utf8 directly is possible, and backward compatible with ascii printing.
 It is not backwards compatible with existing 8-bit printing using cp437 though, and backward compatibility is their prime directive.